Jeff L. Carlson

 Owner, Never Enough Coffee Creations

 Author of dozens of how-to books covering a wide range of technology topics such as photography, video editing, general computing, and handheld devices.
-Recent titles include The Photographer’s Guide to Luminar AI (Rocky Nook), Take Control of Your Digital Storage, Take Control of Lightroom CC, Take Control of Your Digital Photos and Apple Watch: A Take Control Crash Course (Take Control Books); Photos for OS X and iOS and The iPad for Photographers (Peachpit Press).
+Recent titles include The Photographer’s Guide to Luminar AI (Rocky Nook), Take Control of Apple Watch, Take Control of Your Digital Storage, Take Control of Your Digital Photos and Take Control of Managing Your Files (Take Control Books); Adobe Photoshop Elements Visual QuickStart Guide (Pearson).
 Other recent titles can be found at jeffcarlson.com/my-books/.
 (Contact me for electronic or print examples.)

-Prolific writer of articles on technology and other topics for outlets such as Macworld, DPReview, Adobe Create, The Wirecutter, iMore, Lynda.com, TidBITS, and others.
+Prolific writer of articles on technology and other topics for outlets such as Popular Photography, Macworld, DPReview, Adobe Create, The Wirecutter, iMore, Lynda.com, TidBITS, and others.
 Columnist for The Seattle Times, publishing the “Practical Mac” column from 2003 to 2019 (st.news/practicalmac).
 Able to write and edit to assigned word count, short or long.
 Frequently balance several concurrent assignments.
 See jeffcarlson.com/category/articles-published/ for examples.

 Contract writer for Adobe Systems, Inc., writing and editing tutorials in the company’s voice and tone about applications and services such as Photoshop, Lightroom, After Effects, and Creative Cloud.
 Worked with team members to identify brand objectives; researched strategies to engage readers and present friction-free instruction; balanced multiple projects simultaneously.
 (2016-2018, 2021)